 Jo completed her Doctorate at the University of Sheffield and specialised in the development of the curriculum in her thesis.
 She was promoted to Principal Lecturer for Teacher Professional Development at Leeds Beckett University where she led the development of both the National Masters in Teaching and Learning and the National SENCo award.

 Jo's current role is to oversee the development of the SCITT and the Research School to ensure they are meeting the needs of the national school improvement agenda and the local priorities.
+This is within the trust role of Head of 'Workforce Development and School Effectiveness'.
 Jo's key areas of specialism are around supporting teacher professional learning both as beginning teachers, experienced teachers and school leaders.
 Her specialist areas include the use of cognitive science in teaching and teacher development, curriculum planning, assessment practices and inclusion.
 Jo's work with school leaders focuses on effective implementation and both impact and process evaluation of change within schools.